gotson/komga-website/docs/guides/server-settings.md

 #### Regenerate the RememberMe key

 The RememberMe feature works with a secret key.
 If you want to invalidate all the remember-me cookies that have been issued, you can regenerate the key.

+#### Server Port

+Port to listen to for the API and web interface.

+This takes precedence over the `server.port` configuration key.

+#### Base URL

+Base URL, useful if you need to reverse proxy with a subfolder.

+This takes precedence over the `server.servlet.context-path` configuration key.

 ## Server Management